Stop AI Creating Sprawling Documentation

 Methodology - How I do the work.
 The steps, the principles, the non-negotiables.

 Positioning - Who I am, who I serve, what I believe.
-The stuff that makes generic AI output specific to me.
+The stuff that makes generic output specific to me.

 Lookup tables - Quick reference that prevents repetitive explanation.
 Client list, service tiers, common commands.